PrimalNinja/cyborgzoscii-u/noeyes.md

 ### Phase 2: Bootstrap

 Each of the 3 middlemen holds a complete, independently generated 240-byte microZOSCII microROM.
 Each is a fully functional encoding mechanism — not a fragment, not a partial key.
+This 240 byte microZOSCII microROM is delivered encoded in your out-of-band microROM for that provider.

 ### Phase 3: microROM Distribution